emiliasato/ecommerce-analysis/README.md

 <img src='img/product_cat_coefficients.png' width='1100'>

-**💡 Findings:**
+**Findings:**

-☝️ Furnitures are not in the list of significant coefficients!
+* Furnitures are not in the list of significant coefficients!

-😉 The low review_score for furnitures may result from the delivery rather than the product itself!
+* This means that the low review_score for furnitures may result from the delivery rather than the product itself.

-💡On the contrary, `books`, `shoes`, and `food & drinks` are regularly driving higher reviews, even after accounting for generally quicker delivery time.
+* On the contrary, `books`, `shoes`, and `food & drinks` are regularly driving higher reviews, even after accounting for generally quicker delivery time.

 **Q. What happens if we remove the worst performing sellers?**